gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Possible Scenarios

-* If an etcd cluster is heavily loaded which is causing performance degradation of an etcd cluster and the operator does not want to wait for the scheduled maintenance window then an on-demand maintenance task can be triggered which will invoke etcd-compaction, etcd-defragmentation etc. on the target etcd cluster.
-This will make etcd cluster lean and clean, thus improving cluster performance.
+* If an etcd cluster is heavily loaded, which is causing performance degradation of an etcd cluster, and the operator does not want to wait for the scheduled maintenance window then an on-demand maintenance task can be triggered which will invoke etcd-compaction, etcd-defragmentation etc. on the target etcd cluster.
+This will make the etcd cluster lean and clean, thus improving cluster performance.

 ##### Task Config